 The Applicant must be a Colorado resident and the parent (or legal guardian) of a child for which they can claim/declare as a dependent for tax purposes.

-The Applicant must also meet the Income Eligibility Guidelines set forth below and provide verification of the Applicant’s family Adjusted Gross Income (AGI) by submitting their 2017 Federal Income Tax Return (or a Non-Taxable Income Form) acceptable to CollegeInvest by the Program’s deadline.
-The Application Form and documentation of the Applicant’s 2017 family AGI are due to CollegeInvest by December 14, 2018.
-CollegeInvest will accept Applications and tax documents postmarked as of December 14, 2018.
+The Applicant must also meet the Income Eligibility Guidelines set forth below and provide verification of the Applicant’s family Adjusted Gross Income (AGI) by submitting their complete 2018 Federal Income Tax Return (or a Non-Taxable Income Form) acceptable to CollegeInvest by the Program’s deadline.
+The Application Form and documentation of the Applicant’s 2018 family AGI are due to CollegeInvest by December 14, 2019.
+CollegeInvest will accept Applications and tax documents postmarked as of December 14, 2019.

 The Beneficiary must be a Colorado resident and must not be older than 12 years of age at the time of the initial application by the Applicant.
 Furthermore, the Beneficiary must be a U.S. citizen, legal permanent resident, or is otherwise lawfully present in the U.S. pursuant to federal law.
 Colorado law requires verification of the lawful presence in the United States of all persons 18 years of age or older before providing public benefits.